danieleongari/pandas-chaining-ninja/README.md

 - you need to run all the operations every time, which may be time consuming when working on a particular single operation (i.e., line) but you need to run the whole pipeline

 ## How to use this repository
-1. Search what you need in this readme file
+1. Search what you need in this README file, or read it all to have a flavor of what you can do
 2. Look for working examples in the `tests/` folders: you can get the output on your computer with `pytest -s`, or checking *Actions > Last Commit > Build > Run tests with pytest*
 3. Use GitHub search in repository to find the code you need: I'll try to use many keywords to make it easier to find
 3. Explore further [REFERENCES](https://github.com/danieleongari/pandas-chaining-ninja/blob/master/REFERENCES.md)